Sorry, you need to enable JavaScript to visit this website.

 Existence of a national strategy to increase young people's political and civil society participation

-A specific National Strategy on Youth participation does not exist but Youth participation is one of the underlying concepts and one of the strategic goals of the Youth Sector Development Plan 2021-2035 (Noortevaldkonna arengukava 2021-2035), adopted 12.08.2021 on International Youth Day.
-Namely, the strategic goal nr 2 focuses on participation and aims that the protection of youth rights in the state is consistent and active youth participation is supported.
+A specific national strategy on youth participation does not exist as a stand-alone document.
+However, youth participation is one of the underlying concepts and strategic goals of the Youth Sector Development Plan 2021-2035 (Noortevaldkonna arengukava 2021-2035), adopted on 12 August 2021 — International Youth Day.
+Strategic goal no. 2 focuses on participation, aiming to ensure that the protection of youth rights is consistent and that active youth participation is supported.

 Scope and contents